konmik/Phlux/README.md

 are quite good and I personally don't want to lose them.
 Phlux allows to use the current workflow and it does not require to hardcode all views.

-##### More pros

-Android has troubles with background task continuation, so the architecture must be ready for stress conditions
-(wiping out background tasks and static variables is one of such conditions).
-Phlux handles background tasks and it does it even better than any MVP/C implementation.
-Forget about memory leaks, lost data and simultaneously running requests.

 Phlux is Android-friendly, it allows to call `view.update(viewState)` at the end of all.

 `update` Looks like a ViewHolder's method, isn't it?
 A ViewHolder does not have many variables in it
-(it must not have variables at all if you're doing everything properly).
+(it must not have any variables at all if you're doing everything properly).
 So how about turning your entire activity into a simple ViewHolder?

 ### Schema